Close the Attribution Gap with Form Tracking

-[Rachel] All right.
+Rachel: All right.
 Hello, everyone.
 Thank you for joining us today for our discussion on how to dial in your marketing attribution.
 Throughout this webinar, we will discuss the challenges surrounding attribution today and how CallRail’s new and improved platform can help solve for those challenges.
 Before we get started, I’m going to go over a few housekeeping items.

 First, just please note that our phone lines are muted to avoid any distracting background noises.
 If you have any questions, please submit them through the Chat Box.
 Your active participation is very important to us throughout this session, and so, we welcome all of your questions and we will answer all questions toward the end of this session.
 Also, after this webinar is concluded, you will receive a follow up email with the recording of the webinar, you should get that email tomorrow, and we will also be posting the webinar to our resource center.

-So, I’d like to introduce our speakers today.
+I’d like to introduce our speakers today.
 You’ll be hearing from our very own Anna Niles and Jason Tatum.
 Anna is a Product Marketing Manager here at CallRail and Jason is a Senior Product Manager as well.
 And for those of you that are new to CallRail or unfamiliar, we are a company that provides attribution software to more than 100,000 businesses and marketing agencies helping you to prove your marketing ROI.

-We’ll go into person-focused attribution, attribution modeling, and then, of course, using conversations within calls and forms to trace those conversations back to the marketing efforts.
-And then, of course, at the end, we’ll have time for questions.
-So, the challenge with marketing attribution, as you guys know, for those of you that are at an agency or an in-house marketer, marketing is quite a doozy.
+The challenge with marketing attribution, as you guys know, for those of you that are at an agency or an in-house marketer, marketing is quite a doozy.

 It can be very difficult to understand the success and the return on your investments that you’re making.
 And if you’re at an agency, you likely have your clients asking you what’s working, what’s not working.
 And it’s tough to figure that out if you don’t have the touchpoint data needed to make those decisions and optimize your spin.

-– [Jason] Yeah, it seems like most of the… I am a product manager and so my number one thing that I love to do is talk to…I love talking to marketers and understanding what it is that their pain points are, where they struggles.
+Jason: I am a product manager and so my number one thing that I love to do is talk to…I love talking to marketers and understanding what it is that their pain points are, where they struggles.
 And it just seems that every conversation comes around to, “Well, there is this reporting that we want to do, but we just don’t quite have the resources to do it the way that we want to do or the time that we want to do it.”

 But at the end of the day, you still are accountable to your clients.
 And so you’re pulling stuff together.
 But you know, it can be better, you know that it can be more authentic or true, and it’s just not easy to do.